- Blends easily with a brush

-How It Compares: ColourPop products rarely let me down.
-This one is solid.
+Let’s Review How It Compares: ColourPop No Filter Concealer did not let me down.

 What can I say, ColourPop has some high performing products.
 I shouldn’t be surprised that I enjoy the wear of this concealer, and I’m not sure if it’s the combination of it with a powder, but wow!
 It conceals my dark circles with very little product (as claimed – just one swipe will cover it all!), and I am left with a blurred finish.
 My dark circles stay concealed all day and there is very minimal settling or creasing.
 I’m definitely going to keep this product in my rotation and continue using it.

-I do want to compare it to what I consider the standard drugstore concealer: Maybelline Instant Age Rewind (rated ****4.1).
+In this part of the review I do want to compare ColourPop No Filter Concealer to what I consider the standard drugstore concealer: Maybelline Instant Age Rewind (rated ****4.1).
 Instant Age Rewind provides about the same amount of coverage, though I feel you have to use a bit more product.
 It also has a phenomenal wear that lasts all day with little creasing or settling.
 I will say, I don’t love the packaging of Instant Age Rewind.
 The wind-up applicator and sponge can be pretty messy.
 Whether you choose Maybelline or ColourPop, I don’t think you’ll be disappointed by the performance of either.
 If you’ve tried them both, what’s your favorite?

 Milabu Beauty Method: Conceal dark circles, blemishes, redness, and discoloration with No Filter ColourPop concealer.

 - Using the doe foot applicator, dab a tiny amount of product on any areas you wish to conceal.
 Remember, a little bit goes a long way and you can always add more!

 - Blend out using a brush.
 My favorite concealer brush is this one from Rare Beauty ($16).